Hampus220S/stocks/NOTES.md

 - fix stocks_window_enter or remove it (fix switching from chart back to either search or list item)
 - align '=' in stocks.c
 - replace 0 with TUI_PARENT_SIZE in stocks.c
-- make chart display graph all the way to the left and the bottom
 - fix: search text disappears when it is too long to print (tui_text_render h -> 0)

 ## Duplicate